adoyle-h/neovim-config/README.md

   - All plugines installed in `~/.local/share/nvim/plugins`.
 You can modify the plugin directory with the `pluginDir` option in [default config][default-config].
   - It maybe slow, please be patient.
 You can modify `config.proxy.github` option in `init.lua` to use proxy.
 See [Proxy](#proxy) for details.
 - `nvim --headless -c 'TSInstall all' -c qa`, or `:TSInstall all` in nvim, to install treesitter parsers.
-- `nvim --headless -c 'MasonInstall all' -c qa`, or `MasonInstall all` in nvim, to install LSP.
+- `nvim --headless -c 'MasonToolsInstall' -c qa`, or `:MasonToolsInstall` in nvim, to install LSP.

 ## Configuration